sfomuseum/go-www-geotag/README.md

 _Related: [Geotagging at SFO Museum, Part 3 – What Is the Simplest Thing?](https://millsfield.sfomuseum.org/blog/2020/04/27/geotagging-simple/), [Geotagging at SFO Museum, Part 6 – Writers](https://millsfield.sfomuseum.org/blog/2020/04/30/geotagging-writers/), [Geotagging at SFO Museum, Part 7 – Custom Writers](https://millsfield.sfomuseum.org/blog/2020/05/01/geotagging-custom-writers/) and [Geotagging at SFO Museum, part 9 – Publishing Data](https://millsfield.sfomuseum.org/blog/2020/05/07/geotagging-publishing/)._

-Watching through the parameters step-by-step the first being defined is the toolchain for rendering map tiles.
+Walking through the parameters step-by-step the first being defined is the toolchain for rendering map tiles.
 In this example we're using [Protomaps.js](https://github.com/protomaps/protomaps.js) which renders maps tiles using a single "PMTiles" database file, specified in the `-protomaps-tile-url` flag, which can be hosted locally or on a remote file-server.

 ```
 	-map-renderer protomaps \